GimVic-app/gimvic-flutter/README.md

 2. Try to remember password and key alias.
 3. Try harder.
 4. Copy `android/key.properties.default` to `android/key.properties` and edit it to contain key info.
+5. Update version number and code in `app/build.gradle`.
-5. Run `flutter build apk --release`
+6. Run `flutter build apk --release`.